MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Troubleshoot-rhel-packemaker-cluster-services-resources-startup-issues-Azure.md

 **Applies to:** :heavy_check_mark: Linux VMs

-This article describes the most typical reasons of startup issues for RHEL (RedHat Enterprise Linux) pacemaker cluster resources or services, as well as guidance for determining the cause and resolving the issues.
+This article describes the most typical reasons of startup issues for RHEL (RedHat Enterprise Linux) pacemaker cluster resources or services and guidance for determining the cause and resolving the issues.

 # Scenario 1: Unable to start cluster service due to quorum